 The largest swath of unoccupied floor space in our apartment measures just under 6' x 6'.
 If we moved our small telephone table and blocked the entrance to the bathroom, that's enough space to just barely squeeze a double air mattress.
 Where guests would put their bags or coats or, even, their toothbrushes is a bit more of a mystery.

 I'm honestly a little embarrassed about our lack of hospitality when it comes to offering a warm place to spend the night in the city that never sleeps.
 The problem is that I'm not sure that inviting folks to sleep in our tiny apartment would really be enjoyable for anyone.
 For now, I think my best tip for truly tiny apartment dwellers is to give yourself permission to explain that you don't have the space overnight guests.

 What do you guys think?
 Do you invite guests to stay in your tiny spaces?
 Or do you make like I do, and suggest a good find on airbnb?

 PS.
 We're back to that time of year when there's a sun patch on the floor in the afternoon.
 Time change, I love you.

-You have read this article computers / home / life in a tiny apartment with the title < two fifty: life in a tiny apartment..
-You can bookmark this page URL http://newbieny.blogspot.com/2013/02/two-fifty-life-in-tiny-apartment_20.html.
+You have read this article home / life in a tiny apartment / overnight guests with the title < two fifty: life in a tiny apartment..
+You can bookmark this page URL http://newbieny.blogspot.com/2013/03/two-fifty-life-in-tiny-apartment_20.html.
 Thanks!